PrinceKaKKad/Chat-GPT-3.5-Turbo/README.md

 Please note that commercial use of this code is strictly prohibited without permission.

-For any inquiries or requests, please contact [contact-us@princekakkad.tech](mailto:contact-us@princekakkad.tech).
+For any inquiries or requests, please contact [info@princekakkad.tech](mailto:info@princekakkad.tech).